Arnaz87/aulang/aulang.md

   int, char f2 (int, int);

   // Unlike non imported functions, the names can also have field
-  // separatos like modules, and also metanames can be indicated
+  // separators like modules, and metanames can also be used, each
-  // separated with ':', but they have to be aliased because regular
+  // separated with '$', but to be used in normal code they have to
-  // identifiers can't have those features. void f3.a:b () as f3;
+  // be aliased because there is no syntax for separators void f3.a$b () as f3;

-  // This can be used with f4 as no other function has the same main name void f4:a ();
+  // This can be used with f4 as no other function has the same main name void f4$a ();

   // Imports the type t and is used with "t" type t;